Good Faith Compliance

 Why Public Trust Matters

-Rory Cory, a military museum director, summarized the issue clearly:
+Rory Cory, a highly respected military museum director, summarized the issue clearly:

 That public trust standard applies beyond museums.